|Guide||♦||14 Triplogs||0 Topics|

 Alone in the North

 This hike begins at the base of the East Rim of the Kaibab Plateau, about 7 miles (as the crow or California Condor flies) west of the Colorado River.
-When you reach the rim, you can see many miles of surrounding countryside, including an elevated view of the Grand Canyon.
+When you reach the rim, you can see many miles of the surrounding countryside, including an elevated view of the Grand Canyon.
 The vast majority of the trail is in the Saddle Mountain Wilderness.
-This trail receives very little use, as evidenced by the thick overgrowth of oak and other trees in the middle one-third of the trail.
+This trail receives very little use, as evidenced by the thick overgrowth of oak and other trees in the middle one-third of the path.
 I gave this hike a route-finding rating of 3.0, which could change for the better if somebody came through with a machete, or change for the worse if the trees continue to grow and choke the trail further.
-However, you're in a canyon, so it would be really hard to actually get "lost."
+However, you're in a canyon, so it would be tough to get "lost."

 As described here, this hike begins at the base of the East Rim of the Kaibab Plateau.
 You could also start on the East Rim and hike down; however, the perennial water is only in the upper section of the canyon, so a top-to-bottom hike would require you to carry a lot more water.
 Setting up a shuttle would require a ton of driving, so I don't recommend it.
 You could do this as a day hike, but as long as you made the long drive out to the trailhead, you might as well make it a two-day backpacking trip.
 The perennial water in the upper reaches is pretty reliable, as evidenced by reliance on North Canyon Creek as a stronghold for a genetically-unadulterated population of endangered Apache trout.
 (See here for a description of recent enhancements of the trout's habitat.)
 In June 2010, the lower extent of the water was about 5 miles up from the trailhead.
 Bring a water purification mechanism; the creek water is abundant and tasty.